Project 36.008 – HVDC Cable and HVAC Submarine Cable Systems

 - Develop tools for effective designs and implementations

-- Understand failure mechanisms and demonstrate inspection, diagnostic, monitoring, and fault location methods
+- Understand failure mechanisms and demonstrate inspection, diagnostic, monitoring, and fault-location methods

 - Provide guidance, develop strategies, and share practices for effective operation, inspection, and maintenance

 Engineers, designers, and managers of underground transmission can use the tools and methods developed in this project to effectively apply, operate, and maintain HVDC transmission and HVAC submarine cable technologies.
-Utility engineers may use the improved understanding of the HVDC and HVAC submarine cable systems to achieve effective and economical system designs and determine system ratings.
+Utility engineers may use an improved understanding of the HVDC and HVAC submarine cable systems to achieve effective and economical system designs and determine system ratings.
 Maintenance departments can deploy new fault location methods and tools to locate faults more efficiently, especially for long-distance HVDC and HVAC submarine cables.

 Approach